 Not only is gardening a very mindful activity, it also gets us outdoors, gets soil under our nails, and helps us produce more of the ‘happy hormone’, serotonin.

-Read the full article in Breathe issue (available here) where we look at the science behind why gardening is so good for you, and how you can boost your serotonin levels without even getting your hands dirty!
+Read the full article in Breathe issue (available as part of a subscription here) where we look at the science behind why gardening is so good for you, and how you can boost your serotonin levels without even getting your hands dirty!